 With a name like Nozawa Onsen, it would be sacrilege to not have at least one onsen experience.
-This traditional Japanese village is located in the northern part of the Nagano prefecture, on Japan’s Honshu island.
-Nozawa Onsen (meaning hot spring village) transforms from a town of about 4,000 locals, into a ski town, brimming with visitors in winter.
-At only four hour’s drive northwest of Tokyo, Nozawa is a popular destination for anyone after a unique Japanese ski experience.
+The traditional Japanese village is located in the northern part of the Nagano prefecture, on Japan’s Honshu island.
+Nozawa Onsen (meaning hot spring village) in winter (December – March) transforms from a town of about 4,000 locals, into a ski town, packed with visitors.
+Only four hour’s drive northwest of Tokyo, Nozawa is a popular destination for anyone seeking a unique Japanese ski experience.

-Below Japan’s ground surface lies an extensive network of geothermal-volcanic activity filled with underground springs and a ready supply of naturally hot water.
+Onsens are scattered throughout Japan’s islands.
+Below the ground surface lies an extensive network of geothermal-volcanic activity filled with underground springs and a ready supply of naturally hot water.
 Tapping into this natural resource, the Japanese have created bathing facilities around locations where they’ve engineered to draw the hot water from underground.
-Because of its origin (from the ground,) the water contains traces of minerals including iron, sulphur and metabolic acid.
-These are said to have therapeutic value to the body, including removing the ache from limbs, perfect after a day’s skiing.
+Because of its origin (from the ground,) the water contains traces of minerals including iron, sulphur, and metabolic acid.
+These are said to have therapeutic value to the body, including removing the ache from limbs Perfect after a day’s skiing.!

-Onsens are scattered throughout Japan’s islands and Nozawa boasts 14 public hot spring baths (soto no-yu).
-Today we’re trying one called Furusato No Yu, which opened in December 2011.
-It’s not easy to make out the ornate Japanese architecture through the heavily falling snow but my friends, announce we’ve arrived.
-We step under the awning heavily laden with snow and slide open the doors.
-Embraced by warmth we shake the snow from our coats and beanies.
+Nozawa boasts 14 public hot spring baths (soto no-yu).
+Today we’re trying the Furusato No Yu onsen, which opened in December 2011.
+My friends (who’ve visited this onsen before) advise me we’ve arrived.
+It’s difficult to make out the ornate Japanese architecture through the heavy snow falling, but we step under the awning and slide open the doors.
+Embracing the warm interior we shake the snow from our coats and beanies.

-Japan is a hierarchical society based on formal rituals and tradition.
+Japan is a hierarchical society based on formal rituals and traditions.
 It’s suggested the naked communion experience the onsen provides, is a way of helping to break down those traditional barriers.
 Stripped of our clothing, we are all the same.